 Please take a moment to look at the copy here.
 It may seem a normal email, but just have a read and laugh out loud.
 An embarrassing mistake, isn’t it?
 But they did it so well in their apology email that they are forgiven.
 I really like the fun tone they’ve gone for, the images selected and the copy.
 Spot on!

 Yes, you’ve made a mistake and sent an email with one (or more) error(s) in it to a considerable amount of people.
 Run for your life!
 No, not at all.
 Mistakes happens and we’ve all experienced it (at work, at home, with friends, on social media…).
 You’ve been there before and you’re still alive!
 So, don’t go and hide under your bed or act as if nothing’s happened.
 Send an open and honest email to your list and apologize to them.

 Why?
 Well, you’ve bothered your contact not just once but twice.
 You’ve sent an email by mistake or with an error in it and then you’re sending another one to amend your blunder.
 So, if you really want to make amends, offer them a discount, a free delivery or a gift with their next purchase.

 - Be funny

 How can anyone still be mad at someone that has made you laugh?
 That’s not possible.
-If you really want to apologize to your contacts and keep them engaged, what’s better than make them have a good time reading your email?
+If you really want to apologize to your contacts and keep them engaged, what’s better than making them have a good time reading your email?
 Who knows?
-You mistake may end up having a positive outcome.
+Your mistake may end up having a positive outcome.